 - Collect research data using community-informed strategies to connect with participants and get meaningful data.

-- Advise on policies and decisions related to safe and effective conduct of the research.
+- Advise on policies and decisions related to safe and effective research conduct.

-- Co-create interventions or programs that have a good fit with the community.
+- Co-create interventions or programs that fit well within the community.

 - Design appropriate materials and messages tailored for specific cultures and languages.

-- Analyze and report data in understandable ways to the community and acknowledge unique strengths and challenges within groups of individuals.
+- Analyze and report data in a way that the community can understand while acknowledging their strengths and challenges.

-When there are deep connections and collaboration between researchers and communities, the research reflects a community’s strengths, beliefs, customs, needs, and cultural sensitivities.
+When deep connections and collaboration exist between researchers and communities, the research reflects a community’s strengths, beliefs, customs, and needs.

 What are the benefits of community-engaged research?